Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 ## Tracing Recursive Functions and Illustrating the Stack

-Let's read more recursive functions and apply our new knowledge about the _system stack_ in order to visualize it.
+Let's read another recursive function, and apply our new knowledge about the _call stack_ in order to visualize it.
 Consider the following function.

 ```python
 def mystery(num):